SAP-samples/teched2022-XP261/exercises/ex3/README.md

 Open the application “SAP Cloud ALM for Operations” → “Notification Management”
 <br>![](/exercises/ex3/images/Ex3_2.png)

-## Exercise 3.3 Add new recipient
+## Exercise 3.3 Add a new recipient

 In the “Notification Management” start screen, click the “+” button to add a new recipient.
 <br>![](/exercises/ex3/images/Ex3_3.png)

-## Exercise 3.4 Add email address
+## Exercise 3.4 Enter email address

 Enter your email address and click the “Save” button.
 **Please note:** Your email address will be visible to the other attendees of this session
 <br>![](/exercises/ex3/images/Ex3_4.png)

-## Exercise 3.5 Receive verification link
+## Exercise 3.5 Receive verification email

 The new email address is created as “Pending”.
 An email is sent to this address with a verification link.
 <br>![](/exercises/ex3/images/Ex3_5.png)